Tips to Hang a Symmetrical Gallery Wall in your Hallway

-My mom moved from the suburbs to the city last fall, and it has been the most wonderful change for us both.
+My mom moved from the suburbs to the city last fall (more on her downsizing experience right here), and it has been the most wonderful change for us both.
 She only lives about 1.5 miles from me, and instead of seeing her every other week or so (like I did when she lived in the burbs), I now see her every other day!
 To say I’m excited about her new digs would be an understatement.

 I’ve slowly been helping her decorate every room in her new place, and I’m planning to share some of the spaces here on the blog.
 Our styles aren’t too different, but hers is much more soft and feminine…which is perfect for a woman with her own place.
 This Friday I’ll share her gorgeous master bedroom here on the blog.